Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-5_Intimate-Relationships_Marshall-Rosenberg_transcript.md

 One of the messages that is very important to know how to say in an intimate relationship is no.

 Especially when the person that we care for has some need that seems very strong at the moment and they're in some pain.
-But things within us are going on such that we can't really give with the kind of energy that nonviolent communication recommends that we give out of that is that we do it totally willingly.
+But things within us are going on such that we can't really give with the kind of energy that Nonviolent Communication recommends that we give out of that is that we do it totally willingly.
 We're not giving in or giving up.

 **How do we say no under these very difficult conditions?**